 I must say I have especially enjoyed giving the masterclasses in music schools.
 Very vibrant, receptive audiences.
 Mostly young musicians, not afraid to ask questions (usually people at clinics are very shy, and they ask most of the questions when the event is over).
 We gave our best, even though it was difficult at times to deal with the jet-lag and a bit of altitude sickness (Mexico City and Morelia have an elevation of 2500m and 1920m respectively).
 My voice also suffered a bit from the sudden climate change (it is pretty warm there right now) and the lack of sleep.
 It took the whole week to adjust, then we had to leave!
 I hope I will have more time on my next visit.
 It was definitely great to play our first shows of 2019 in such a beautiful country, together with a group of special people.

-In the meantime, I have released a brand new piece, Holding On: I’m not writing an album at the moment, but this one sounded like a very good composition and I thought “why not putting it out as a single”?
-As soon as I got the first demo down, I felt the tune needed some Tony Levin upright bass work.
-I had written the bassline but I thought Tony would be a much better fit for it; therefore I asked him if he wanted to record the bass part.
+In the meantime, I have released a brand new piece, Holding On: there’s NOT a new album in the works, but this one-off affair felt quite strong… I thought “why not putting it out as a single?”.
+As soon as I got the first demo down, I could hear Tony Levin playing upright bass on it.
+I had written the bassline but I thought Tony would be a much better fit, sound-wise; therefore I asked him if he wanted to record the bass part.
 He did!
 Coincidentally, he was on a break from touring the world with King Crimson, so I got his tracks pretty quickly.
-What a pleasure and honour to have Tony on a song I have written (it happened one other time: on my Dime Novels album, on the track Out of The Blue).
+What a pleasure and honour to have Tony on a piece I have written (it happened one other time: on my Dime Novels album, on the song Out of The Blue).

 Holding On is available on Spotify and on all other digital outlets (Apple Music, Google, Tidal, etc), but I would appreciate if you could download the song from my Bandcamp store.
 As usual, it’s the best way to fund me.
 As a matter of fact, I have started a Bandcamp subscription service.
 Check out this link to learn more about the VIP membership.
 There is a nice introductory video where I explain everything.
 Those who’ll subscribe will be treated with a lot of exclusive material.
 For instance, this new digital EP…